Loading...

 If clusters or node pools are created or modified, the operation may fail, and the cluster or node pool will go into a Failed status.
 In this case, our team is already informed because we monitor it.
 However, sometimes it can also be difficult for us to rectify the error since the reason can be a conflict with the client's requirements.
 For example, if a LAN is specified that does not exist at all or no longer exists, a service update becomes impossible.

 If the node is in a NotReady state, and there is not enough RAM or the node runs out of the RAM space, an infinite loop occurs in which an attempt is made to free the RAM.
 This means the node cannot be used, and the executables must be reloaded from the disk.
 The node is busy with disk Input/Output (I/O).
 In such a situation, we recommend doing resource management to prevent such scenarios.
-For more information, see Requests and limits.
+For more information, see .

 The IONOS Kubernetes currently does not support the usage of your own CAs or your own TLS certificates in the Kubernetes cluster.